5 Tips to Overcome the Imposter Syndrome

 Have you ever struggled with talking about who you are or who you’re becoming?
 You’re not the only one.
 The imposter syndrome translates to a particular form of intellectual self-doubt.
 It may also translate to anxiety or even depression.
 A fear that someone may point out that you don’t deserve the position you hold or the role you truly earned.
 You are afraid that you will be called a fraud.
 It may, unfortunately, even stop you before you get started.
 It may creep into your thoughts so frequently that you give up on a dream you have to pursue your passion or create a new business.
 Don’t fret; it doesn’t have to end there.

 Recognizing that the imposter syndrome is plaguing you and sharing it with your close friend or colleague can be a great way to relieve some of the stress behind it.
 Pick someone safe, who will support you in this and encourage you.
-It will help you realize that your feelings are not based in reality and help you take action.
+It will help you realize that your feelings are not based on reality and help you take action.

 Feelings of doubt or shame are expected, however, they are just feelings.
 Realize that they are usually not based in reality.
 Change the negative messaging you play in your head around yourself and who you are.
 Meditation and mindful activities, such as journaling, can help you believe in yourself and clear some of the negativity in your mind.

 Our brains are plastic.
 That means that we can create new neural pathways and teach ourselves new habits that we can genuinely adapt to.
-Changing our negative beliefs and reprogramming our mind to be kind and loving to ourselves can be done in many ways.
+Changing our negative beliefs and reprogramming our minds to be kind and loving to ourselves can be done in many ways.
 I have done a lot of inner work via EMDR therapy, inner child work, meditation, reading, and listening to podcasts.
 We are meant to grow and change and get rid of negative self-beliefs to step into who we truly are.
 Make sure you’re working on that because it’s an incredibly freeing and life-changing experience.

 I’ve written blog posts about this before because I’m incredibly passionate about it.
-You can find the link to it below.
+You can find the link below.
 I grew up always being compared to my peers, family, and friends.
 I adapted the negative self-belief that I wasn’t good enough because someone else is better.
 It’s a terrible feeling to grow up with.
 Make sure you’re not comparing yourself to others because a life of comparisons leads to a life of disappointments and fear.

 Any perfectionists here?
 Don’t be afraid to raise your hand if that’s you.
 I am a recovering perfectionist myself.
 I had to learn the hard way that actions are louder than words, and progress is much more important than perfection.
 Suppose I hadn’t realized that (thanks, Marie Forleo!), I would still be planning my website and dreaming about my podcast.
 Once you take action, it will give you confidence.
 You need the confidence to put yourself out there and not hide behind your imposter syndrome.
 The world is waiting for you and your gifts!
 Go out there, and rock it.